hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-4-symbols-and-variables.rst

 :You Type: ``fill-column``
 :Result: ``70``

-(It might not be ``70`` - but it probably will be). ``fill-column`` is a variable in Elisp with global scope.
+(It might not be ``70`` - but it probably will be).
+At a first glance it might appear that ``fill-column`` is a variable in Elisp with global scope - turn out it is a bit more subtle that that as will become apparent in Lesson 5-3.
 Later on we will see how this sort of variable will be used and have its value changed.

 Variables don't just exist with default values.
 If you try and use a random symbol in an expression it will fail.